Cow-Calf Production Record Software

 If the cow-calf operator is not currently keeping any records on herd performance, a good starting point may be some basic calf crop records, cow information (if individual identification is used), calving and weaning percentages, inventory numbers, number of females exposed to the bull(s), etc. Seedstock and commercial cow-calf producers have different needs.
 Also, herd size can influence the degree of detail that a producer is willing or able to assemble on the cattle.

-The program purchase costs range from $149 to $600.
+Some programs are a one-time purchase while others require annual or monthly subscriptions.
+The program costs range from $149 to $600 for a one-time purchase.
+Subscriptions range from $4.85/month to $85/month and $40/year to $950/year.
 Many software companies offer program demonstration copies for free.
-Programs have various computer requirements such as minimum processor type and speed, minimum RAM, operating system, hard disk space, and monitor needs.
-Most programs provide comprehensive cow, calf, and sire data entry fields, as well as herd production summaries.
+Programs have various computer requirements such as minimum processor type and speed, minimum RAM, operating system, hard disk space and monitor needs.
+Most programs provide comprehensive cow, calf and sire data entry fields as well as herd production summaries.

 Many of the programs accommodate both commercial and seedstock cattle needs.
 Seedstock producers should check with their breed association for software package availability and recommendations prior to purchasing software for registered cattle records.

-Information provided about the following programs was taken from a questionnaire completed by a software company representative.
+Information provided about the following programs was taken from software websites.
 Oklahoma State University does not endorse the software programs listed in this publication, but the information is believed to be true.
 The summary does not cover all available packages or individual program features.
 Programs may have other capabilities that are not described in the summary.
-Producers should contact the respective companies for purchase information, details on features, and specific hardware requirements.
+Producers should contact the respective companies for purchase information, details on features and specific hardware requirements.

 Acknowledgments

-Authors want to recognize Dr. John L. Evans, Dr. Sally L. Northcutt, Christina Higgins, and Randy True who had significant input in previous versions of this Extension publication.
+Authors want to recognize Dr. Damona Doye and Dr. David Lalman who had significant input in previous versions of this Extension publication.

 Cow Sense®